WHAT IS ROSACEA?

 Who Does it Affect?

-Whilst there is no cure for rosacea, there are ways to prevent, or minimise, the effects of the condition.
-It is useful to identify and avoid the lifestyle and environmental factors that trigger rosacea flare-ups.
-These include:
+Whilst there is no cure for rosacea, there are ways to prevent and minimise the effects of the condition.
+It is really important to identify and then void the lifestyle and environmental factors that trigger individual rosacea flare-ups.
+These can include:

 - Alcohol – especially red wine

-There are also products and ingredients to avoid putting on the affected skin.
-These may exacerbate the condition.
-Ingredients include; alcohol, mineral oil, lanolin, synthetic fragrance and isopropyl myristate, to name but a few.
+There are also products and ingredients to avoid when it comes to skincare.
+These may exacerbate the condition and includes; alcohol, mineral oil, lanolin, synthetic fragrance and isopropyl myristate, to name but a few.

 Ingredients That May Help

-Powerful natural ingredients, known to help rosacea, include Green Tea which is healing and anti-bacterial, Chamomile which has a calming and destressing effect on the skin and French Rose essential oil, with its light, natural fragrance, to calm redness and reduce stress.
+Powerful natural ingredients known to help rosacea include, Green Tea which is healing and antibacterial, Chamomile which has a calming and destressing effect on the skin, French Rose Extract, which has a light, natural fragrance and calms redness and reduces stress of the individual, and Liquorice which soothes and reduces redness and irritation.

 Specific Rosacea Products

 Using products formulated to improve a condition such as rosacea is essential.
-Pevonia’s RS2 line is designed to treat rosacea and acne rosacea along with the symptoms of vascular skin.
+Pevonia’s RS2 line is specifically designed to treat rosacea and acne rosacea along with symptoms of vascular skin.

 For the best results, products within Pevonia’s RS2 line should be used together, morning and evening.
-With products and treatments, the symptoms can be controlled and dramatically improved.
-Each product contains the main ingredients of Green Tea to heal and desensitise the skin, anti-bacterial Olibanum (Frankincense) to soothe, and calming French Rose Essential Oil it its natural fragrance.
+With regular use of the products and treatments, the symptoms can be controlled and dramatically improved.
+Each product contains the main ingredients of Green Tea to heal and desensitise the skin, antibacterial Olibanum (Frankincense) to soothe, and calming French Rose Essential Oil for its rejuvenating and soothing properties and natural fragrance.

 The line comprises: